CodeSignal-Learn/course_building-aws_agent_core/README.md

 ### 7. List resources created in AWS

-#### List agent runtimes (Not supported in CLI yet)
+#### List agent runtimes

 ```bash
 aws bedrock-agentcore list-agent-runtimes
 ```

-> This should list all the agent runtimes we create in Agent Core, but the bedrock-agentcore commands are not yet supported in the AWS CLI, althought there's documentation for that :/
+> This should list all the agent runtimes we create in Agent Core.

 #### List AgentCore runtimes (Boto3)